+On the 15th of September 1963, four children were killed in a racist attack on 16th St. Baptist Church in Birmingham, Alabama.
+Members of the Klu Klux Klan were responsible for the attack.
 There followed an overwhelming response worldwide and when the news reached Wales, a glass artist by the name of John Petts decided to pay his tribute by designing a glass window portraying a black Jesus Christ as a gift to the church.

-The window was installed in 1954 and is called 'Wales Window' by Birmingham residents to this day.
+The window was installed in 1964 and is called 'Wales Window' by Birmingham residents to this day.

-Over half a century later, the church is thriving and the Urdd is once again extending a hand of friendship and solidarity from Wales as we work to create a partnership between the people of Alabama and our young people here.
+In 2019, over half a century later, the church is thriving and the Urdd is once again extending a hand of friendship and solidarity from Wales as we work to create a partnership between the people of Alabama and our young people here.